Gary Windass: Storylines

 In May 2018, Nicola gives birth to her and Gary's child - Zack.
 However, Gary doesn't show up at the hospital while Nicola is giving birth upon making a discovery - Phelan has resurfaced.
-He plans to get revenge on Phelan for what he did to his family over the past four years and ends up tracking him from his hiding place in Albergele.
-Gary then calls his ex-militant associate, Joe Haslam (Chord Melodic), to help with his plans - though Joe initially refuses at first and leaves Gary on his own.
+He plans to get revenge on Phelan for what he did to his family over the past four years and ends up tracking him from his hiding place in Abergele.
+Gary then calls his ex-militant associate, Joe Haslam (Chord Melodic), to help with his plans - though Joe initially refuses and leaves Gary on his own.
 However, after Phelan overpowers Gary upon being attacked, Joe returns and knocks Phelan unconscious before he could harm Gary.
 Together, they bring Phelan back to Weatherfield and hold him captive in the yard - where Sarah returns and discovers the situation just as Joe leaves the area.
 As Gary attempts to stop Sarah from calling the police whilst ignoring her efforts to talk him out of revenge, Phelan manages to free himself and subdues Gary by hitting him with a chair.
 Phelan then retrieves his gun, locks Gary and Sarah in the yard, and proceeds to confront Eileen and Nicola so he could get to see Zack.
 While attempting to escape, Gary and Sarah are released from their captivity by Anna - who herself has been released from prison at the time Phelan was presumed dead.
 The trio promptly rush off to stop Phelan, who ends up shooting Nicola after she tried to disarm him.
-As Anna heads down to confront Phelan at the Bistro, where he has instigated, Gary retrieves Zack in his arms whilst Sarah rushes over to Eileen and Seb - who were both knocked unconscious by Phelan during the struggle.
-Eventually, Anna prevents Phelan from escaping Weatherfield by stabbing him with a knife - though not before the latter ended up shooting the restaurant's co-owner Michelle Connor (Kym Marsh); however, she survives whilst Phelan dies from Anna's stabbing.
+As Anna heads down to confront Phelan at the Bistro, where he has instigated a hostage situation, Gary retrieves Zack while Sarah rushes over to Eileen and Seb - who were both knocked unconscious by Phelan during the struggle.
+Eventually, Anna prevents Phelan from escaping Weatherfield by stabbing him with a knife - though not before the latter ends up shooting the restaurant's co-owner Michelle Connor (Kym Marsh); however, she survives whilst Phelan dies from Anna's stabbing.
 Following Phelan's death, Anna leaves Weatherfield and Gary manages to make amends with Nicola after she discovers that he was the reason behind Phelan's siege.
 Nicola eventually leaves Weatherfield with Zack, despite Gary's initial protests.